 The Government of Canada gives funds to people who have an RDSP for use later in life, even if you are not able to set aside money yourself.
 For more information on the RDSP program.

 Special Services at Home

 Provides financial assistance for families of children with developmental or physical disabilities up to the age of 18.
 The funding helps families to hire in home support persons or pay for specialized programs.
-This is a program through the Ministry of Community and Social Services.
-Families can administer the funds themselves or have assistance from FRS to do this.
+This is a program funded by the Ministry of Children, Community and Social Services.
+Family Respite Services Windsor-Essex coordinates this program for Windsor Essex.
+Applications go through FRS.
+Families can administer the funds themselves or have assistance from Family Respite Services to do this.
 There may be a waiting time to access this program.
 Funds from this program end when the person turns 18.